 For example, if you want to choose a career path your society doesn’t support, possible alterations will include finding an alternative way or somewhat passive way of learning some necessary skills in that career e.g. watching YouTube videos and making friends who are into it already.

 Little changes everyday, will accumulate into big differences over time.
 This might seem counter-intuitive at first glance.
-Because you are actually saying, this is what my environment is saying I should not do, so I begin to immerse myself with it I begin to adjust my view of it and make it look normal to me.
+Because you are actually saying, this is what my environment is saying I should not do, so I begin to immerse myself in it.
+I begin to adjust my view of it and make it look normal to me.

 This stage doesn’t necessarily mean you confront the pressure because most times, social pressure is subtle.
 Instead, like the nature of the pressure, subtly introduce a new normal to yourself.
 Intentionally surround yourself with an environment that supports what you want.
 The internet is a great help in this.